wpmccormack/e1039-analysis/AnaCustomFile/README.md

 root -b AnaTrackQAFile.C
 ```

+You will find no track in the output file, because the number of processed events is too few and the configuration of kTracker is not yet optimized.

 ### Advanced Usage

 * Analyse all events by `root -b 'AnaTrackQAFile.C(0)'`.
 * Analyze another file by `root -b 'AnaTrackQAFile.C(10, "/path/to/your/file.root")'`.
-* Analyze a hit-matrix data file by `root -b AnaHitMatrix.C`.
+* Analyze a hit-matrix data file by `root -b AnaHitMatrixFile.C`.

 ## Author